G-Simeone/Transparency_International/README.md

 </details>
 <br>
 Once you have followed all instructions from 1 to 6, you can type from the Terminal <code>Python app.py</code>

-## Reusability
-Now it's 2019 and you want to do a new iteration of this study.

-### How to change/add data
-### How to replicate the study with new data